 There is no provision for restoration.
 If the grace period for payment of renewal fee expires, restoration is not possible.
-Also, restoration of priority right is not possible.

-[Q] Specific Aspects of Regional Design Registration
+Specific Aspects of Regional Design Registration

 Protection of a design in Cyprus may also be obtained by registration of the design as a Community design extending at once to all countries of the European Union including Cyprus.